Rainbow Six Extraction played and we are still skeptical – eSportsNews eSports RainbowSix

 In Extraction, things can also get hectic quickly if we get overrun.
 If we fail to bring unconscious operators to the extraction point, they are considered missing.

-Thanks to the fluid gameplay and good weapon feel, the rounds in Rainbow Six Extraction play smoothly and are also quite fun in co-op.
+Thanks to the fluid gameplay and good feel, the rounds in Rainbow Six Extraction play smoothly and are also quite fun in co-op.
 Alone with bots, however, the fun might drop noticeably, especially in the slow sections.

 The various mission objectives and enemy types provide enough variety to keep us interested, at least for now, even if we would have liked a bit more story.
 Thanks to the short missions, there is at least a “Oh, there’s still one mission left” feeling.
 It remains to be seen whether this is enough for long-term motivation, but it won’t be long until our final impression.